 (c) common methodologies for assessing the effect of particular products or distribution processes on an institution; and

+(d) common methodologies for asset evaluation, as necessary, for the purpose of the stress testing.

+(d a) common methodologies for assessing the effect of environmental risks on the financial stability of institutions; (584 Berès et al > applies to Art.
+1, 2 & 3)

-(d) common methodologies for asset evaluation, as necessary, for the purpose of the stress testing.For the purposes of this paragraph, the Authority shall cooperate with the ESRB, which shall avoid any potential conflict of interest with regard to the conduct of monetary policies.
-(83 Balz-Berès )
+For the purposes of this paragraph, the Authority shall cooperate with the ESRB, which shall avoid any potential conflict of interest with regard to the conduct of monetary policies.
+(83 Balz-Berès > applies to Art.
+1, 2 & 3)

 2a.
-At least annually, the Authority, in cooperation with the SSM, shall consider whether it is appropriate to carry out Union-wide assessments referred to in paragraph 2 with regard to significant financial institutions and shall inform the European Parliament, the Council and the Commission of its reasoning.
-Where such Union-wide assessments are carried out, the Authority shall disclose the results for each participating financial institution, where it considers such disclosure to be appropriate having regard to the financial stability of the Union or of one or more of its Member States, market integrity or investor protection or the functioning of the internal market.
-The Authority shall publish the results of the base scenario only.
-Upon request, the results of any other scenario shall be made available to the European Parliament or the Council.
-(84 Balz-Berès
+At least annually, the Authority, in cooperation with the SSM, (> only applies to Art.
+1) shall consider whether it is appropriate to carry out Union-wide assessments referred to in paragraph 2 (deletion applies to Art.
+1, 2 & 3) and shall inform the European Parliament, the Council and the Commission of its reasoning.
+Where such Union-wide assessments are carried out, the Authority shall disclose the results for each participating financial institution, unless it considers such disclosure to be inappropriate having regard to the financial stability of the Union or of one or more of its Member States, market integrity or the functioning of the internal market.
+(84 Balz-Berès, 587 Berès, 588 Karas, 590 Giegold, 940 Berès, 941 Karas, 1049 Hayes > applies to Art.
+1, 2 & 3)

 Professional secrecy obligations of competent authorities shall not prevent the competent authorities from publishing the outcome of Union-wide assessments referred to in paragraph 2 or from transmitting the outcome of such assessments to the Authority for the purpose of the publication by the Authority of the results of Union-wide assessments of the resilience of financial institutions.

 3. Without prejudice to the tasks of the ESRB set out in Regulation (EU) No 1092/2010, the Authority shall, once a year, and more frequently if necessary, provide assessments to the European Parliament, the Council, the Commission and the ESRB of trends, potential risks and vulnerabilities in its area of competence, in combination with the risk dashboard referred to in Article 22(2).
-(85 Balz-Berès )
+(85 Balz-Berès > applies to Art.
+1, 2 & 3)

 The Authority shall include a classification of the main risks and vulnerabilities in these assessments and, where necessary, recommend preventative or remedial actions.

 3a.
 The Authority may require competent authorities to conduct specific reviews.
 It may request competent authorities to carry out on-site inspections, and may participate in such on-site inspections in accordance with Article 21 and subject to the conditions set out therein, in order to ensure comparability and reliability of methods, practices and results.
-(86 Balz-Berès )
+(86 Balz-Berès, 592 Swinburne > applies to Art.
+1, 2 & 3)

 4. The Authority shall ensure an adequate coverage of cross-sectoral developments, risks and vulnerabilities by closely cooperating with the European Supervisory Authority (European Insurance and Occupational Pensions Authority) and the European Supervisory Authority (European Securities and Markets Authority) through the Joint Committee.